 The years that have passed since those nights delivered KASHA safely, comfortably to what she calls ‘paradise’.
 Here, she has worked quietly accumulating a formidable body of work she feels is her ‘entrance’ to the international fine art business.
 KASHA has watched, read, researched, and networked to stay informed and position herself and her art, which now reaches the magnificent size of 60” x 90”.

-2017 - The KASHA McKee Gallery (POP UP #1) November 14th, 2017- February 28th 2018 at 150 Worth Avenue, suite 235 (the ESPLANADE shopping center) Palm Beach FL.
+2017 - The KASHA McKee POP-UP Gallery, November 14th, 2017- February 28th 2018 at 150 Worth Avenue, suite 235 (the ESPLANADE shopping center) Palm Beach FL.
 This spectacular 3300 sq ft space was KASHA's debut to the international art scene with 16 magnificent, original pieces of conceptual photography, ready to be collected.
-The public gave rave reviews, but collectors were scarce and just as the gallery was gaining momentum, it was time to close.
-Stay tuned for POP UP #2
+The collection received rave reviews by the public.

 “Millions of people take photographs everyday, but can they make a piece of Art?
 There is a new breed of Fine Art Photographer emerging and creating art history.
 This is the era of the conceptual photograph.”
 KASHA